Published on November 10th, 2013 | by Brittney French2

 3. Place your diapers in an area that doesn't fluctuate temperatures.
 House your diapers in a place that circulates air and does not experience dramatic temperature changes.
 Never keep your diapers in a moist garage or basement, storage shed, or closet.
 You should also try to keep your cloth diapers out of the sun.
 Exposure to direct sunlight, especially if you use a clear storage tote, could cause the color could fade.

 Cloth diapers have a long lifespan, when properly cared for.
-When taking your diapers out of storage, always wash your stash and strip your diapers.
+When taking your diapers out of storage, always wash your stash.
 If you find that your diapers need a bit of TLC, check out the bumGenius Refresher Kits.

 And who knows, with exclusive, limited-run diapers like the new Genius and Artist Series prints, your stash could even be worth some money once you unpack it.